Graduate Programs FAQs

 Students who successfully complete one specialization of the Graduate Certificate in Advanced Nursing Practice I, a second specialization of the Graduate Certificate in Advanced Nursing Practice II, and meet the academic requirements will be eligible to apply for admission into the Master of Nursing Course-based program.

 The application process is competitive and acceptance is not automatic.

 During the online application process, you are prompted to enter the email addresses for your referees.
 Email addresses must be from an institution.
 Any references submitted from a public domain email address (ie: Hotmail, GMail, Yahoo) are not acceptable.

 Upon payment of the application fee, the system will automatically email each referee with further instructions on completion and a link to upload the required paperwork directly to the student's application.
 Once the reference letter and form have been uploaded to the system, an email will be sent to both the referee and applicant confirming that it is complete.

 If a referee is unable to upload their reference letters for any reason, please direct them to firstname.lastname@example.org.

 Learn more about how to find good references.

-We will accept late documents only within a short timeframe.
-You must notify the Graduate Programs Office of your intentions, otherwise your application will be closed.
+You must notify the Graduate Programs Office immediately, otherwise your application will be closed.

-All applicants will be notified by email of their admission and you can also check your status on MyUCalgary Student Centre.
+All applicants will be notified by email of their admission.

 As a full-time student in the Master of Nursing course-based program, students must take a minimum of 18 units over an academic year.